Frequently Asked Questions

 When are you available?

-At the moment, I have week-day appointments available between 9am and 12pm.
+At the moment, I have week-day appointments available between 9am and 5pm.
 My evening appointments are currently fully booked.
+I don't offer weekend sessions at the moment.

 Do you offer an initial consultation?

 Yes.
-I offer an initial consultation to all prospective clients.
+I offer an initial consultation to everyone.
 It is an opportunity to meet before committing to regular sessions.
 The fee for the initial consultation is same as for any follow-up sessions.

-I see the first meeting as a form of mutual assessment - you can find out more about the process of psychotherapy and how I work, and, equally, it enables me as a therapist to learn about your issues and what you are looking for in therapy.
+I see our first session as a form of mutual assessment - you can find out more about the process of psychotherapy and how I work, and, equally, it enables me as a therapist to learn about your issues and what you are looking for in therapy.
 As with every therapy session, you can expect to be heard respectfully in a safe and confidential environment.

 How long will we work together for?